S8A/s8a.github.io/_posts/2019-07-12-sicp-first-chapter.md

 ---
 layout: post
 title: "Completed first chapter of SICP book"
-og_desc: I finished chapter one of a classic programming book.
+description: I finished chapter one of a classic programming book.
 category: projects
 ---
 Yesterday, I finished the first chapter of the book *[Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book.html)* and its exercises.
 My solutions to those exercises are available in [this GitHub repository](https://github.com/S8A/sicp-exercises).